 Timeline to CompletionTimeline to Completion

 The OTD curriculum is designed to be completed in four semesters.
-Some students may require two or three years of combination full- and part-time coursework, especially if they choose to work part time, take additional courses, or want to invest more time to complete their project.
+You may need two or three years of a combination of full- and part-time coursework, especially if you choose to work, take additional courses, or want to invest more time to complete your project.

-Incoming OTD students with advanced applicable coursework and experience may transfer graduate credits or place out of up to 6 credits that directly relate to their proposed Program of Study.
+If you have advanced applicable coursework and experience, you may transfer graduate credits or place out of up to 6 credits that directly relate to your proposed program of study.
 UWM MSOT students may transfer up to 3 of their master’s thesis or project credits and apply those to their OTD project credits requirement.
-Combined, these transfers could reduce the total credits required to 24 and would likely accelerate time to completion for some students.
+Combined, these transfers could reduce the total credits required to 24 and would likely accelerate your time to completion.

-Because circumstances beyond a student’s control may prevent completion of requirements according to this timeline, students will be granted a maximum of ten years to complete the degree.
+Because circumstances beyond your control may prevent completion of requirements according to this timeline, you will be granted a maximum of ten years to complete the degree.